blabla1337/skf-flask/skf/markdown/knowledge_base/149-knowledge_base--cryptographic_modules_must_fail_securely--.md

 ## Solution:

-We recommend using the NIST standard on testing the cryptographic module making it perform the self-tests to see if it fails securely.
+We recommend using the National Institute of Standards and Technology (NIST) standard on testing the cryptographic module making it perform the self-tests to see if it fails securely.